bgord/knowledge/README.md

 - Error cause
 - Handle throwing error in a timer in an Express.js middleware
 - Pragma no-cache header
+- form.submit outside the form does not trigger onSubmit

 ### [mysql](mysql.md)
 - Show all tables